Zemke/wa-docker/README.md

 > I will not provide the ready-made image because you're supposed to have acquired a legal copy of this game.
 That's also why you have to provide the ISO file yourself.

+<sup>2</sup> When requiring the CD to me mounted, then I could also provide the ready-built
+image as a download which could then be made to only run when a volume containing the ISO is mounted to the Docker container.